rocketedaway/data-structures-and-algorithms/src/data_structures/stack/README.md

 ### API

 ### push(item)
-Insert a new item at the head of the Stack
+Insert a new item at the top of the Stack
-  + `item (any)` The item to insert into the Stack

 ### pop()
 Remove the first item in the Stack and return it